-Apart from sharing links on your pages, have you ever really sat down and thought about other ways on how to use social media for blog promotion?
+Apart from sharing links on your pages, have you ever really sat down and thought about other ways on how to use social media marketing for promoting your blog?

 An effective social media plan lists down all your social sites, your goal in each site and the type of content you will create and share.
 For instance, the goal of your Facebook Business page may be to earn Likes and Shares on the site via short form blog posts.

 One of the many challenges that you constantly need to solve is getting your content seen by the right people at the time that they need them.
 Sure, there are likely a dozen articles already written about your chosen topic but remember that what truly matters is that people read your content.